 - Repeatedly asking out a person who is not interested

-- Telling lies or spreading rumours about a person’s personal sex life
+- Telling lies or spreading rumors about a person’s personal sex life

 - Looking a person up and down (Elevator eyes)